openintents/filemanager/FileManager/readme.txt

 - Select/Deselect all in multi-select (Google Code-In task by phlip9)
 - remember previous directory when attaching files (Google Code-in task by  Matěj Konečný)
 - Better visibility for multi-select selection (issue 460, Google Code-in task by phlip9)
+- support for ZIP compression (patch by Evgeniy Berlog)

 ---------------------------------------------------------
 release: 1.1.6